Associate Professor - Basic Medical Sciences

 Basic Medical Sciences

-- PhD: Moscow State University, 1980.
+- PhD: Biology, Moscow State University, 1977

 My research is to study the mechanisms of social stress-induced prolonged sensitivity to psychostimulants.
 Social defeat stress in rats is a relevant model to investigate the neurochemical mechanisms related to humans.
 We have identified transient expression of functional mu-opioid receptors in the ventral tegmental area that increases the induction of brain-derived neurotrophic factor, which triggers the transition to long-lasting drug cross-sensitization.
-Now, I plan to identify the mechanisms involved in intracellular signaling in the neurons of the ventral tegmental area after social stress exposures.